Blog Legally: 5 Legal Pages Your Website MUST Have

 All of this information must be stated on your Privacy Policy page, which is a must-have legal page we’ll talk about in a moment!

-How To Blog Legally When You Do Email Marketing
+How to Blog Legally When You Do Email Marketing

 If you collect information such as names and emails through services like OptinMonster or WPForms intending to do email marketing, you need to be up to date with the CAN-SPAM Act requirements to blog legally.